 At the same time, the U.S. accounted for 97% of the overall funding in North America in the first half of 2020 – with the major share of funding going toward late-stage financing and technology domains.

-While the COVID-19 crisis has negatively impacted venture capital for startup funding, it has certainly not spelled the death knell for the startup industry.
+While the COVID-19 crisis has negatively impacted venture capital for tech startup funding, it has certainly not spelled the death knell for the startup industry.
 Having said that, American startup founders and business owners do face plenty of challenges on how to generate the next round of funding for their businesses.

 Among the latest trends in startup funding, entrepreneurs have taken to remote pitching – to get funding from investors.
 As an active angel investor and entrepreneur, Chenoa Farnswith presents seven tips on how to gain an investor’s attention during a virtual pitch.